 At Fuji he changed the culture — from the old transaction centric business model, to a forward-looking, relationships-based, team first approach.
 Profits skyrocketed.
 From numbers on a spreadsheet — to life-long clients, and life-long friendships.

-“At Blackstone, we represent and support established creators, who have a body of meaningful work – that earns the trust, earns the attention, and builds a bond with their international audience.
-Work that always matters, but is never boring”, Bell uttered with a smile.
+“At Blackstone, we support established creators, who have a body of meaningful work.
+Work that earns the trust, earns the attention, and builds a bond with their international audience.
+Work that always matters, but is never boring”, Bell noted with a smile.

 Known for his eclectic mix of pals – (like photographer Lauren Lovette; Brandalism street-artist ‘Shrink’; and Hong Kong film director Chuan Lu) – Bell feels at home in the Venice street-art scene; the Los Feliz cine-geek dives; and the office suites of Beverly Hills.